gitops-working-group/gitops-working-group/README.md

 Gitops is a set of principles for operating and managing software systems.

-In essence, the desired state of a system or subsystem is defined declaratively as versioned, immutable data, and the running system's configuration is continuously derived from this data.
+When using GitOps, the desired state of a system or subsystem is defined declaratively as versioned, immutable data, and the running system's configuration is continuously derived from this data.

+GitOps builds and iterates on ideas drawn from DevOps and Infrastructure as Code and provides the freedom to choose the tools that you need for your specific use cases.
 GitOps principles were derived from modern software operations but are rooted in pre-existing and widely adopted best practices.
 These principles are:

 1. The principle of declarative configuration